youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### untag_resource

-Removes a tag from an AWS IoT SiteWise resource.
+Removes a tag from an IoT SiteWise resource.

 Type annotations for `boto3.client("iotsitewise").untag_resource` method.